craftingcity/The-Known-World/Game Notes/Prime Timeline.md

 title: The Coalition is Formed
 content:

-A "common" language has been formed. [[The Grey Ordeal]] unite the nations for peace and cooperation given the limited resources available.
+[[The Grey Ordeal]] unite the nations for peace and cooperation given the limited resources available.
 A city is created in the center of the nations under the (perhaps inumaginitive) name [[Coalition City]].
 For the next decade, this is where the nations struggle for power. [[The Guilds]] make sure nothing gets out of hand, but are weakened by animosity between the nations (see [[Politics of Coalition c.
 078AF - 092AF]] for a written account).

 date: 089AF
 title: The [[Invasion of Orcus]]